top of page

 PHASE 1: GROUP RESEARCH

-This project began with collaborative research beween five students.
-The research informed us on the expanse of the medical lighting industry.
-Including product-lines, companies, user groups, and other relevant information.
+This project began with collaborative research between five students.
+Research informed on the expanse of the medical lighting industry, including product lines, environmental conditions, and user groups and desires.

 Considerations for Research Chart.png